snamjoshi/aif-fep-db/README.md

 - [ ] Remove autoreload from notebooks
 - [ ] Fix downloading filtered database with Dash app
 - [ ] Test workflow notebook
+- [ ] Add line in workflow notebook showing how to point the app to a database
+- [ ] Add shell script that separates building from running (or both).
 - [ ] Clean up current database and make it up to date
 - [ ] Config file or Docker command to specify the path to the current database
 - [X] Redo README
 - [ ] Type hints, doc strings, better documentation in general
-- [ ] Clean up the interactive database file
+- [X] Clean up the interactive database file [Deleted instead]
-- [ ] Double check outer requirements text
+- [X] Double check outer requirements text
-- [ ] Check remaining TODOs in codebase
+- [X] Check remaining TODOs in codebase
 - [ ] Move stuff in `dash.ipynb` into the app layout
 - [ ] Documentation for the meaning behind each tag
 - [ ] Display timestamp and tag file hash in layout